PLEASE REMEMBER not to bid unless you can (if successful) pay & collect within 2 days of the sale ending. We DO NOT arrange delivery or package goods

-It is highly unlikely collections will be possible on the day the auction ends - we recommend waiting until the morning following the sale before visiting to avoid a potentially waster journey
+No collections will be possible on the day the auction ends - wait until the morning following the sale before visiting to avoid a wasted journey

 COLLECTION DEADLINE: YOU WILL BE CHARGED a late collection/payment charge if you do not collect in time.
 It is deliberately high in the hope that buyers will make every possible effort to pay & collect promptly.

 Goods paid for but not collected within one week of the collection deadline will be treated as abandoned unless agreed in writing with Robson Kay prior

 WE DO NOT IN ANY WAY, SHAPE OR FORM ASSIST WITH POSTAGE OR PACKAGING - PLEASE BEAR THIS IN MIND BEFORE BIDDING.
 We do not supply boxes or packing materials, nor do we deliver.

 This means if you send a carrier (or attend to uplift in person), you must remember we will not put the lot/s you have won in a box/bag/envelope, seal/tape up a box, lend tools to help dismantle machinery, load items on a pallet, shrink wrap pallets/items, label anything, weigh lots or indeed do anything other than point you/your carrier in the direction of the lots in question and supervise their removal.
 If this will pose a problem, DO NOT BID.
 After every sale, at least one bidder will ask us to ‘bend the rules’ giving a most compelling reason for same.
 THIS MEANS WE WILL NOT ASSIST IN THE DISPATCH OR COLLECTION OF LOTS – NO EXCEPTIONS – Do not ask for an exception to be made as our refusal may offend

 5) FULL TERMS